 The Safe Routes to School Launch Program assists communities in creating strong Safe Routes to School initiatives that include the six E’s approach to Safe Routes to School – engineering, education, encouragement, enforcement, evaluation, and equity.
 With broad engagement of community members, school staff, and agency personnel, the assessments, trainings, and technical assistance provided through the program will increase the safety and health of students in selected communities in California.

-Participation in the Safe Routes to School Launch Program consists of three phases:
+Participation in the Safe Routes to School Launch Program consisted of three phases:

 - Phase I: Getting to Know Your Community – help us understand where your community is with regard to students’ ability to safely walk and bicycle to school and existing Safe Routes to School efforts.